Capacity planning

 A discrepancy between the capacity of an organization and the demands of its customers results in inefficiency, either in under-utilized resources or unfulfilled customer demand.
 The goal of capacity planning is to minimize this discrepancy.
 Demand for an organization's capacity varies based on changes in production output, such as increasing or decreasing the production quantity of an existing product, or producing new products.
 Better utilization of existing capacity can be accomplished through improvements in overall equipment effectiveness (OEE).
 Capacity can be increased through introducing new techniques, equipment and materials, increasing the number of workers or machines, increasing the number of shifts, or acquiring additional production facilities.

 Capacity is calculated as (number of machines or workers) × (number of shifts) × (utilization) × (efficiency).

+Assets

+There are three primary categories of assets that concern capacity planning: